-Dr. Erik Wibbels is founding member and Co-Director of DevLab@Penn, and the Presidential Penn Compact Professor of Political Science at University of Pennsylvania.
+Dr. Erik Wibbels is founding member and Co-Director of DevLab@Duke, and the Robert O. Keohane Professor of Political Science at Duke University.
 His research focuses on development, decentralized governance, and other areas of political economy, and he has worked with USAID's DRG Centre, USAID mission officers, AidData, RTI International, the World Bank and others on projects around the world.